wuyilingwei/MagiskOnWSAOnlineBuild/READEME_EN.md

 ## [Click to download the latest version](https://github.com/yige-yigeren/MagiskOnWSAOnlineBuild/releases/latest)

 # Announcement

-As the LSPosed upstream has not been updated for a long time, it is not possible to complete the build properly, the build file source has been moved to https://github.com/YT-Advanced/MagiskOnWSALocal.git which has a maintenance
+Due to the upstream update of LSPosed, the build file source has been transferred back to the original warehouse.

 ## ⚠️ Important Tips ⚠️